Island scrub jay: Taxonomy

 Early studies suggested that the ancestor of the present population was storm-borne or carried on driftwood to Santa Cruz, or that the colonization occurred during a period of glaciation 70,000 to 10,000 years ago, when sea levels were much lower and the channel between the coast and the islands was correspondingly narrower.
 More recent DNA studies show that, although other island endemics such as the island fox and the Santa Cruz mouse may have diverged from their mainland relatives around 10,000 years ago, the scrub jays separated in a period of glaciation around 151,000 years ago.
 The most recent analysis indicates that the island scrub jay has been evolving in isolation for approximately one million years, i.e. over multiple glacial cycles.
 Up to about 11,000 years ago, the four northern Channel Islands were one large island, so island scrub jays must have been present on all four islands initially, but became extinct on Santa Rosa, San Miguel and Anacapa after they were separated by rising sea levels.

+Despite being confined to a small island of 96 square miles, island scrub jays display significant physical and genetic variation.
+Jays in oak-dominated habitat have shorter, deeper bills than those in pine-dominated habitat, even when those habitats are separated by only a few kilometers.
+This difference is reflected in the two populations' genetics.
+Females with different bill types also tend to have different calls, suggesting that these bill types may be based on mate choice rather than simple chance.